Video: Work Out Your Top 3 Values

 Thinking, Fast and Slow by Daniel Kahneman

-Thinking Fast and Slow is the international best seller by Daniel Kahneman.
-Kahneman’s book is perhaps best known for his helpful and widely used classification of decision making into system one; intuitive (fast) decision-making and system two; the logical or rational (slow) decision-making.
+Thinking Fast and Slow is an international bestseller by Daniel Kahneman.
+Kahneman’s book is perhaps best known for his helpful and widely used classification of decision-making into system one; intuitive (fast) decision-making and system two; logical or rational (slow) decision-making.
 The book distils several decades of research on cognitive bias, prospect theory and happiness.
 It is highly instructive, especially in understanding the intellectual challenges we face when making decisions.

 Blink: The Power of Thinking Without Thinking, by Malcolm Gladwell

-Malcolm Gladwell’s book is all about our amazing ability to make fast and effective decisions.
-In other words it is about intuitive thought and how we know things without knowing.
-At the heart of this book is the idea of keeping decision making simple and avoiding the ‘analysis paralysis’ that can be the result of too much information.
-It is full of fascinating examples and insight, and provides an interesting counterpoint to Kahneman’s Thinking Fast and Slow.
+Malcolm Gladwell’s bestselling book Blink is all about our amazing ability to make fast and effective decisions.
+In other words, it is about intuitive thought and how we know things without knowing.
+At the heart of this book is the idea of keeping decision-making simple and avoiding the ‘analysis paralysis’ that can be the result of too much information.
+It is full of fascinating examples and insight and provides an interesting counterpoint to Kahneman’s Thinking Fast and Slow.

 Thinking: The New Science of Decision-Making, Problem-Solving and Prediction, Edited by John Brockman

-John Brockman, publisher of Edge.org, brings together a selection essays and transcripts in this book that explore various facets of thinking and decision making from leading psychologists, philosophers and neuroscientists.
+In his book Thinking, John Brockman, publisher of Edge.org, brings together a selection of essays and transcripts in this book that explore various facets of thinking and decision-making from leading psychologists, philosophers and neuroscientists.
 The book is intellectually challenging and tackles diverse issues such as desire, intuition, morality, statistics, rationality and human nature.
 I found the content humbling, as it opens the door to the amazing complexity of the brain and how much we still have to learn.
 It does not serve particularly well as an introduction to decision making but if you are interested in the subject then it does expose you to some of the leading thinkers and ideas in this field of psychology.

 Time to Think by Nancy Kline

-Nancy Kline demonstrates that the quality of our thinking depends largely on the situation provided for us to think within.
-In particular Nancy shows the empowering nature of focussed attention and how active listening enables us to think better.
+In Time to Think, Nancy Kline demonstrates that the quality of our thinking depends largely on the situation provided for us to think within.
+In particular, Nancy shows the empowering nature of focused attention and how active listening enables us to think better.
 The concept of ‘The Thinking Environment’ outlined in this book can help to transform your work meetings and personal relationships.
 The book is a rallying call to improve not just the way we work, but the way we approach life.
 I found it inspirational, I think you will too.

 The Chimp Paradox, by Steve Peters